reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 - They must not do any asynchronous logic, calculate random values, or cause other "side effects"

 We'll talk more about the rules of reducers later, including why they're important and how to follow them correctly.

+The logic inside reducer functions typically follows the same series of steps:

+- Check to see if the reducer cares about this action
+  - If so, make a copy of the state, update the copy with new values, and return it
+- Otherwise, return the existing state unchanged

 Here's a small example of a reducer, showing the steps that each reducer should follow: